Cadbury Barn Trust logo

 Manor Farm Park in Northfield, Birmingham comprises 50 acres of parkland including woods, ornamental trees, streams, a lake and varied terrain and natural features as well as geological features, and evidence of historic agricultural land use, and ancient hedgerows.

 The park was donated in trust to Birmingham City Council in George Cadbury’s will and passed to the Council on the death of his widow Dame Elizabeth Cadbury.
 This included the Cadbury Barn which had been built by the couple in 1895 to provide refreshments for visitors in particular those from the inner city who were invited to enjoy “a day in the country”.
 The site was also used for the training of members of the Friends Ambulance Unit during World War 2, which was entirely in line with George Cadbury’s philanthropy and ethos.
-You can read more about the Cadbury legacy here.
+Click here to read more about the Cadbury legacy.

 The Cadbury Barn Trust charity